trustos-trustfolio/gennai-trustos-poc/README.md

 # Trust OS for GovAI (Gennai PoC)

-This adds a verification layer to GovAI (Gennai-compatible AI)
+This adds a verification layer to GovAI (Gennai-compatible AI), making AI decisions auditable.

 Trust OS adds a verification layer to government AI systems.

-This repository demonstrates how to integrate Trust OS with Gennai-compatible AI applications.

 ---

 ## What this does